pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 ```

 The liveness and readiness endpoints provide hooks for customizing
 Kubernetes Pod life cycle events.
 The metrics endpoint provides an
 aggregated response for any Metric interfaces defined plus the standard
 metrics for the dispatcher.
 The jobs and scheduler endpoints support
 modifying the jobs currently defined or changing the schedule of the
 scheduler.

 # Git
 The build system requires git source code management.
-If the directory you choose to generate your service is not under git control, do the following after executing your template.
+If the directory you choose to generate your service is not under git control,
+do the following after executing your template:

     git init
     vi .gitignore
-    # add .templates/
+    # add .templates/*
     # save your .gitignore
     git add *
     git commit